prernaadvani/whatsprernacooking/_posts/2021-01-04-pumpkin-swirl-cheesecake-bars.md

 _For the crust:_

-* 2 cups graham cracket crumbs (I used [this one](https://www.kroger.com/p/keebler-graham-cracker-crumbs/0007891328002))
+* 2 cups graham cracker crumbs (I used [this one](https://www.kroger.com/p/keebler-graham-cracker-crumbs/0007891328002))
 * 2.5 teaspoons pumpkin pie spice (I used McCormick's)
 * 1/2 cup unsalted butter, melted